Nicholas has had many different titles over the years, but the one he is most proud of is being Reece and Graham’s Dad.

-Professionally, Nick is a Strategic Alliance Director for Ernst & Young.
+Professionally, Nicholas is a Strategic Alliance Director for Ernst & Young.
 He graduated with a Bachelor of Science in accounting from Indiana University.

 “When I saw all that we had going for us in the NICU…a marriage with a solid foundation, supportive employers, excellent health insurance, help from family and a wonderful NICU staff…yet we felt like we were barely surviving, I knew we had to leverage our experience and help make a difference for future parents of preemies.”

 Xena Ugrinsky is CEO of GenreX Consulting, a strategy consultancy specializing in Business Optimization through data.
 Formerly, she was a Booz Allen Hamilton Senior Vice President in the Civil Commercial Group.
 She is engaged in client initiatives to solve business issues through systems modernization that drive broader value across the overall technology portfolio, and helping clients link their advanced data analytics strategy and activity to those initiatives.

 Prior to founding GenreX Consulting, Ms. Ugrinsky was a partner at KPMG’s US Advisory practice.
 She served as the global lead for Enterprise Performance Management and Analytics for KPMG and was part of a firm-wide innovation initiative around Data and Analytics/Big Data.

 Ms. Ugrinsky has an MBA in Information Systems in Data from New York University and a Bachelor of Arts in Finance from Hofstra University.
 She is a Certified Data Scientist from Data Science Central and also a Hackett Certified Advisor and working on completion towards becoming a certified Data Scientist from Johns Hopkins University.
 Add to these accomplishments, her upcoming book “Enterprise AI – Your Field Guide to the New Business Normal”